jayerb/financial-planner/README.md

 ## MCP Server (Alternative)

 For AI assistant integration, an MCP (Model Context Protocol) server is also available.
+The MCP server enables conversational interaction with your financial data and provides powerful capabilities:

+- **Scenario Generation**: Ask the AI to generate different financial scenarios for you (e.g., "create a scenario with 10% deferred compensation" or "what if I retire in 5 years instead of 10")
+- **Outcome Comparison**: Compare the outcomes of different programs side by side to understand the impact of various financial decisions
+- **Natural Language Queries**: Query your financial data using plain English instead of shell commands

 See `mcp-server/README.md` for setup instructions.

 ## Technical Details